kr-nn/nix/readme.md

 ~/.ssh/age.key
 ```
 you can then use, age, agenix, home-manager switch as needed.
-Do not forget to delete this key
+Do not forget to delete this key (it's removed during deploy/activation)